Celebrities with fibromyalgia

 - anxiety and depression

-The Centers for Disease Control and Prevention (CDC) estimates that about 2 percent of American adults have fibromyalgia.
+The CDC) estimates that about 2 percent of American adults have fibromyalgia.
 It’s also most common in middle-aged women, although the reasons for this aren’t know.

 There are many unknown aspects of fibromyalgia that need attention to better help people with this condition.
 A small percentage of the population have been diagnosed with fibromyalgia.
 But the actual number could be much higher from undiagnosed cases.